-E-learning is considered to be the least valued ways of learning in the organisation.
+E-learning is considered to be one of the least valued ways of learning in the organisation.
 So, why is this the case?
 Here are some of the likely reasons.

 Although many training departments recognised that spending long periods of time in a classroom was not effective and turned to e-learning to convert their face-to-face training into online courses, employees are often required to spend a considerable amount of time sitting in front of their computers working through online courses instead!